Q: What should I do if I suspect my elderly father is addicted to prescription pain medication?

-While, maybe not addicted to a certain medication, elders taking a medication with addictive potential may develop a sense of euphoria or well being that would make them less inclined to change to newer medications to treat a variety of pains.
+While maybe not addicted to a certain medication, elders taking a medication with addictive potential may develop a sense of euphoria or well being that would make them less inclined to change to newer medications to treat a variety of pains.

-Your elderly father's specific medical condition, pain control, the medication currently in use and its side effects should be discussed with your dad's physician.
+Your elderly father's specific medical condition, pain control, the medication currently in use and its side effects should all be discussed with your dad's physician.
 Ask about other medications that have been used to treat the specific pain.
-Ask about a plan to transition to the new therapy, these transition plans are as individual as the patient.
+Ask about a plan to transition to a new therapy, these transition plans are as individual as the patient.

 There are also special pain management physicians who may be helpful in development of a transition plan, but be sure the specialist you choose has had extensive experience with older patients.
 If this is the road you will be taking, I would encourage you to ask for a referral to a pain management specialist with geriatric experience.

 If you suspect your father is addicted to a medication, you should discuss your concerns with his physician.
 Ultimately, your father's medication use is between him and his prescriber until such time that you are empowered to actively seek control over his medical decisions and care.